Do you have questions?

-ANSWER: Before your pet is placed on the preventative, a negative test result is needed.
-At that time you can begin your pet on heartworm prevention; prevention is the form of a monthly chewable tablet.
+Before your pet is placed on the preventative, a negative test result is needed.
+At that time you can begin your pet on heartworm prevention; this is something you will discuss with one of our doctors.
 The most effective way to administer heartworm preventative is year-round.
 You can discuss this with your veterinarian.

 What is a mircochip and how does it work?

 Losing a pet can be heartbreaking, and an unsuccessful search even more.
 Over the past few decades, a new method has been developed in helping us keep track of our pets: microchipping.
 Microchipping is nothing more than your pet receiving another annual vaccine.
 A microchip is administered through a needle and is implanted in the flap of skin in the neck of your pet.
 The chip itself is a tiny capsule about the size of a grain of rice.
 The chip holds a number that is unique to your pet.
 The chip remains inactive until it is scanned, and today just about every vet and animal control center is equipped with these scanners.
 Once a chip has been identified, professional personnel will ensure the safe return of your pet.